-MOVE POINT (100, 100, 0, 0, 0, RIGTHY) MOVE POINT (100, 100)
+MOVE POINT (100, 100, 0, 0, 0, 0, 0, 0, ---)

-(Everything from Z to <configuration> will be taken as 0.)
+MOVE POINT (100, 100): All elements from Z to <configuration> are taken as 0.

 When entering positional data from the teaching pendant, work coordinate system data specified at the time of teaching will also be recorded.
 When a movement command is executed, the work coordinate system will change over to that specified at the time the positional data was taught.
 Note, however, that base and tool coordinates will stay as they were before the command was executed.